-Vocational subjects, still have exams to sit but the courses are primarily assessed by the students producing a portfolio of work which is assessed throughout the course.
+Vocational subjects, such as BTEC qualifications, still have exams to sit but the courses are primarily assessed by the students producing a portfolio of work which is assessed throughout the course.
 These portfolios are graded Pass, Merit, Distinction or Distinction\ and are equivalent to GCSE qualifications.